 In the northwest of Iran, close to the border with Armenia, three monastic ensembles testify of the invaluable cultural exchange between different cultures: Persian of course, but also Byzantine, Assyrian, Muslim, and Orthodox.
 The monasteries of St Thaddeus and St Stepanos, as well as the Chapel of Dzordzor, are precious holy sites presenting the best of Armenian architectural tradition.
 These well-preserved edifices, all set in incredible natural landscapes, call for contemplation and peace.
 They have survived over 2000 years and are still now places of pilgrimage, as a living witness of Armenian traditions in Iran.

 This belongs to what is perhaps the oldest developed city in the world, 5000 years of history lies in this site located in Sistan and Baluchestan province.
 Called Shahr-e Sokhte, the "Burnt City", the ruins recall the story of this merchant city and manufactural centre.
 Archaeologists made unique discoveries here, such as the first animation, and the world's earliest known artificial eyeball.
 The rise and sudden fall of this Bronze Age city remain tainted with mystery.
-Nowadays; ashes and fragments of pottery invite the visitor to rebuilt it in imagination.
+Nowadays; ashes and fragments of pottery invite the visitor to rebuild it in imagination.

 Iran is famous for its bazaars, with their narrow alleys, colourful tiny shops selling beautiful silk carpets and delicate enamelled vases.
-Come to the Tabriz city to discover the gem of all bazaars: it's the largest covered market in the world, and one of the oldest in the Middle East.
+Come to Tabriz city to discover the gem of all bazaars: it's the largest covered market in the world, and one of the oldest in the Middle East.
 Built on the famous Silk Road trading route, it brought prosperity to the region and has been a place of cultural exchange since antiquity.
 Many world travellers and globetrotters such as Marco Polo, Jean Chardin, and Ibn Battuta have praised the glory and significance of this bazaar.

 The village of Meymand and its surroundings are truly unique.
 This area is a rare example of rocky architecture, with houses carved in the foot of mountains.
 Humans started to inhabit here 12.000 years ago.
 Unlike the villages of Cappadocia in Turkey, these troglodytic houses are still inhabited, left as they were centuries before.